Developers-RCCS/codejam-by-cse/README.md

 # Yuhasa - History Tutor Chatbot

 This project implements a Retrieval-Augmented Generation (RAG) chatbot focused on answering questions about a Grade 11 History textbook.
 It uses Google's Gemini AI for language understanding and generation, and FAISS for efficient information retrieval from the textbook content.
+The project intentionally uses minimal dependencies (Flask, FAISS, Gemini, PyPDF) for simplicity, speed, and maintainability.

 ## Prerequisites